scipy-conference/scipy_proceedings/README.md

 ## Instructions for Authors

-Please submit your papers by 23:59 PST of the *1st Draft for Submission* Deadline.
+Please submit your papers by 23:59 PST of the _1st Draft for Submission_ Deadline.

-Submit your papers as a reStructuredText (rst) or LaTeX file via PR against this repository.
-Supporting LaTeX submissions is very new this year, so please consider it to be in beta, and please only use this option if you are already familiar with writing papers in LaTeX.
+Submit your papers as a MyST Markdown ([mystmd.org](https://mystmd.org)) or LaTeX file via PR against this repository.
+Please only use LaTeX if you are already familiar with writing papers in LaTeX.
+The build process are using the `mystmd` CLI in 2024, which allows us to support a web-first reading experience.
+In future years this will allow us to accept notebooks and computational environments, however, this is not available in 2024.

 During the Open Review Period authors should work with their reviewers to refine and improve their submission.